Chicago home to 4 of nation's 50 fastest-growing breweries

 "We're super excited," Illuminated Brew Works founder Brian Buckman said.
 "We knew how much we've grown over the last couple years, and it's nice to see it validated by the Brewers Association."

-Illuminated Brew Works grew 330 percent in 2018 — from 200 barrels of production in 2017 to 860 in 2018.
-The brewery launched in a basement at 415 N. Sangamon St. in 2014 and also makes beer under contract at Great Central, Motor Row and Burnt City breweries.
+Illuminated Brew Works grew 330 percent in 2018 - from 200 barrels of production in 2017 to 860 in 2018.
+The brewery launched in a basement in 2014 and also makes beer under contract at Great Central, Motor Row and Burnt City breweries.

 It's an unlikely business model: making beer at four locations and with no taproom of its own.
 However, Buckman said he plans to open the three retail locations allowable under Illinois law "and then maybe extend into other states after that."
 Buckman, who is currently scouting locations, hopes to have Illuminated's first taproom open by the end of the year.